BrianDLara/Valormore/README.md

 #### - You will be welcomed by a carousel banner.
 If you scroll down you will see featured and best seller products that will take you to their corresponding page.

-#### - Most of the features are still for show like the buy now button, but will eventually become available on future updates.
+#### - Otherwise you can browse all the products from the products tab in the navbar.

 ---